faros-ai/faros-events-cli/README.md

 ## Reporting test execution results

-Use this event type if you would like to analyze success/failure rates of Test Suites
+Use this event type if you would like to analyze success/failure rates and execution times of Test Suites

 > :exclamation: `--full` flag must be provided with TestExecution event